VictorTaelin/AI-scripts/README.md

 TODO: remove `Claude.mjs`/`GPT.mjs` and just use `Ask.mjs` in all files

-To add fzf completion for openrouter models, use this:
+To add [fzf](https://github.com/junegunn/fzf) completion for openrouter models, put this in .bashrc or similar:
 ```bash
 _fzf_complete_chatsh() {
   _fzf_complete --multi --reverse --prompt="chatsh> " -- "$@" < <(